I-94 Card: Arrival-Departure Record

-Regular form I-94 is white, for visitors holding nonimmigrant visas.
+Regular form I-94 is white and is used by foreign visitors holding nonimmigrant visas.
 Visa Waiver Program (VWP) participants must use I-94W, a green form.
 Crewmen need to fill out Form I-95 (Landing Permit).

 You must complete both sections of Form I-94: the top portion is your arrival record and will be retained by CBP after your admission.
 The bottom portion is your departure record (so-called I-94 card), which will be returned to you after inspection and must be submitted to U.S. officials when you leave the United States.